• Who We Are

 Jefferson

-For six weeks in the spring (April 3 - May 15, 2024) and six weeks in the fall, (approximately mid-October until the Wednesday before Thanksgiving), residents may place an unlimited amount of vegetative waste to the curb for pick up.
-After the six weeks, the contractor will pick up only two bags.
+Unlimited Vegetative Waste pickup occurs for six weeks in the spring (approximately the beginning of April through mid-May) and six weeks in the fall, (approximately mid-October until the Wednesday before Thanksgiving), where residents may place an unlimited amount of vegetative waste to the curb for pickup.
+After the six weeks are over, the contractor will pick up only two bags until the second Wednesday in December.
+There is no vegetative waste pick up during the week of the Memorial Day, July 4th, and Labor Day holiday.

 Local ordinances